-The Definitive Map and Statement (the legal record of Public Rights of Way) is only changed by a legal order.
+The Definitive Map and Statement is a legal record of public rights of way and can only be changed by a legal order.
 There are two main types of changes:

-- Public Path Orders – which create, divert or extinguish paths.
+- public path orders – which create, divert or remove paths

-Additionally, Traffic Regulation Orders may be made to restrict or prohibit use of a public right of way.
-These may be temporary or permanent (unless revoked) and are made, for example, to enable development to occur or for public safety.
+Additionally, traffic regulation orders may be made to restrict or stop the use of a public right of way.
+These may be temporary or permanent (unless revoked) and are made, for example, to allow development or for public safety.
 To view the current list of orders, select the following link.